 The person reviewing their case has complete oversight of the customer’s communication.
 They can see a number of tickets related to technical issues.
 All the tickets are closed except for one.
 The call handler can find out how quickly the previous issues were resolved, how timely their company responded, and so on.
 Oversight is also available on one open ticket, who’s handling it, and the next steps needed to resolve it.

-Rather than having to investigate across the whole organization, using a WorkPoint solution for data and document management, the call handler has everything they need right in front of them.
-They can relay to the customer that their issue is being investigated, and then follow that up by contacting the relevant team for an update and a reminder to prioritize the case.
+Rather than having to investigate across the whole organisation, using a WorkPoint solution for data and document management, the call handler has everything they need right in front of them.
+They can relay to the customer that their issue is being investigated, and then follow that up by contacting the relevant team for an update and a reminder to prioritise the case.

 Total control of data means that decision-making can happen right there and then on the phone call, without a lengthy investigation.